Sudan’s warring generals extend theoretical truce but keep fighting

 Displaced Sudanese families have also made their way, sometimes on foot under scorching desert sun, hundreds of kilometres (miles) to Chad and South Sudan.

-More than 40,000 people have crossed the border into Egypt over the past two weeks but only after days of delays after paying hundreds of dollars to make the 1,000-km (620-mile) journey north from Khartoum.
+More than 40,000 people have crossed the border into Egypt over the past two weeks but only after days of delays.
+Most migrants have had to pay hundreds of dollars to make the 1,000-km (620-mile) journey north from Khartoum.

 It took Aisha Ibrahim Dawood and her relatives five days in a rented car to get from Khartoum to the northern town of Wadi Halfa, where the women and children crammed into a back of a truck that brought them to a queue at the Egyptian border.